 First, we encourage you to join a D-Group if there's one in your area (see our “Find a D-Group” page for more info).
 This will help you adjust to the structure and the expectations before launching out to lead your own D-Group.
 If there's not a D-Group in your area, you can contact us about starting one!
 We have a 6-Step Leadership Track to equip you with everything you need to know to start and lead a D-Group!

 Our leaders must meet the 4 requirements of being a D-Group member, and must walk through our 6-Step Leadership Track before they begin leading.
 The process should be completed within a 1-week span during the session (6 weeks) prior to the date when they will launch their D-Group.
 Launch dates are listed on the “Current Study” page.
 The 6-Step Leadership Track includes a few videos, a brief summary of your testimony, a signed Doctrinal Statement, and a skype or phone call with a member of our Staff.

 At least one, but no more than 12.
 We cap our groups at 12 members plus the leader (for a total of 13).
 A great size to start out with is 4-6 total.

-We are a para-church organization, which means we are not sourced by the church, but we aim to come alongside and partner with the church for the upbuilding of the church.
-Our staff are all members of The Village Church in Flower Mound, TX, but the majority of our members and leaders are involved in other churches.
+We are more of a para-church type organization, which means we are not sourced by the church, but we aim for the upbuilding of the local church.
+We love to partner with local churches and come alongside them in their efforts to establish a thriving groups ministry.
+For more information on our church partnerships, click here.